rust-lang/rust/text/0000-show-stabilization.md

 the default specifier for Rust.

 An implementation of the `String` trait is an assertion that the type can be faithfully represented as a UTF-8 string at all times.
-In many cases the type can actually be precisely reconstructed from a string such that the following relation is true:
+If the type can be reconstructed from a string, then the following relation must be true:

 ```rust
 assert_eq!(foo, from_str(format!("{}", foo).as_slice()).unwrap());
 ```

+If the type cannot necessarily be reconstructed from a string, then the output may be less descriptive than the type can provide, but it is guaranteed to be human readable for all users.

 It is **not** expected that all types implement the `String` trait.
 Not all types can satisfy the purpose of this trait, and for example the following types